yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 .. admonition:: Standard Interpretation of the Interquartile Range

-    The interquartile range measure the spread of the middle 50% of the data.
+    The interquartile range measures the spread of the middle 50% of the data.

 .. admonition:: Resistance